So far, incredible fundraisers have raised $0 to further life‑saving research and support families facing blood cancer.

 Media Centre

-In 2021, Australians will Light the Night in their own special way.
+In 2022, Australians will Light the Night in their own special way.

-In its 14th year, Australia’s most important event for the blood cancer community, Light the Night has changed significantly to adapt to a COVID world.
+In its 15th year, Australia’s most important event for the blood cancer community, Light the Night has changed significantly to adapt to a COVID world.

-With thousands of Australians impacted by blood cancer, usually gathering at large events in each capital city, COVID-19 has meant that the event now looks inward.
-To our homes.
+With thousands of Australians impacted by blood cancer, usually gathering at large events in each capital city, COVID-19 has meant that the event now looks inward to our homes.

-On Saturday, 16 October registrants for Light the Night will be encouraged to host their own private events and share photos and stories on social media to keep the blood cancer community connected.
+On Friday, 30 September, registrants for Light the Night will be encouraged to host their own private events and share photos and stories on social media to keep the blood cancer community connected.

 Each lantern shines with its own special meaning: